Gifted Girls Only - Cruisin' in a Sea of Trouble

 A glance to the left confirmed that knots of guys congregated at each end of the pool deck.
-The guys not at the bars were focused on the women they were with until an exhibitionist chick “lost” her top in the pool.
-The girl’s friends snickered, but the act did the trick.
+Those not at the bars focused on the women they were with, only briefly distracted when an exhibitionist chick "lost" her top in the pool.
+The girl's friends snickered, but the act did the trick.
 A tall, gray-haired, middle-aged knight came to her rescue.

-“She’s got a sugar-daddy for the duration,” Theresa said.
-Her manicured fingertips clawed the air, and she stretched like a cat.
-“You going to try that, Allison?”
+"She's got a sugar-daddy for the duration," Theresa said.
+Her manicured fingertips clawed the air.
+"You going to try that, Allison?"

 Allison snorted and tossed her braids over her shoulder.
-“Losing my top?
-Nah, I’ll just drop my hanky like they did in the old days.”
+"Losing my top?
+Nah, I'll just drop my hanky like in the old days."

-As we passed the blackjack tables, I said, “There’s too much noise and too many flashing lights.
-I won’t be able to focus on cards.”
+As we passed the blackjack tables, I said, "There's too much noise and too many flashing lights.
+I can’t focus on cards."

 Allison craned her neck to take in the chandeliers.
-“You’ve got to give it a try, Emi.
-What have you got to lose?”
+"Try it, Emi.
+What have you got to lose?"

 "You can have my fifty bucks, too," Theresa said.

-“That’s cheating, and I’m not going to do it,” I said.
-“Okay, maybe I’ll try to see the next hand, but you know that’s not how my thing works.
-I could see the perfect hand that shows up a week from Thursday.”
+"That's cheating, and I won't do it," I said.
+My friends rolled eyes at me.
+"Okay, I'll try it with one hand, but you know how my thing works.
+I’ll see the perfect hand dealt next Thursday."

-I cast around until I spotted him hovering on the fringes of a group of Japanese tourists.
+I spotted him hovering on the fringes of a group of Japanese tourists.
 Eyes focused on one of the small, aged women in the group, he appeared to be listening intently.
-After a moment, he flagged down a server and said something.
+He flagged a server and whispered something.
 After smiling and nodding, he moved on.